 Betsy’s prior professional experience includes buildings science engineering failure investigation, facility and bridge condition evaluation, design and field inspection; facilitation and convening dialogues as a co-creator of Renewable Cities at SFU Centre for Dialogue; research and teaching at McMaster University, as well as teaching at UBC and SFU.
 She has authored and participated in dozens of publications, presentations and media appearances.

 Betsy holds a Professional Engineers Ontario licence and a Master of Applied Science degree from McMaster University.
-She is an active member on the ReCover Initiative Advisory Committee (2020-present), the Fortis BC Energy Efficiency and Conservation Advisory Group, NRCan Green Construction through Wood Program Advisory Board, and the BC Ministry of Jobs, Economic Recovery and Innovation (JERI) Mass Timber Advisory Council; she also served on the Boards of the B.C.
-Sustainable Energy Association (2016-2018) and Retrofit Canada (2019-2022).
+She is an active member on the BC Hydro Integrated Resource Plan Technical Advisory Committee the Fortis BC Energy Efficiency and Conservation Advisory Group, NRCan Green Construction through Wood Program Advisory Board, and the BC Ministry of Jobs, Economic Recovery and Innovation (JERI) Mass Timber Advisory Council; she previously served on the B.C.
+Sustainable Energy Association Board (2016-2018), Retrofit Canada Board (2019-2022) and ReCover Initiative Advisory Committee (2020-2024).

 Contact Betsy Agar